christopher-gomez/twitter-bot-manager/README.md

 Waiting to receive and process [bot account_name]'s account events...
 ```

-#### Bot Actions
+#### Bot eventActions

 This is where the magic happens.
-To make your bot actually do things, you must define that behavior in the actions function.
-Whenever your bot's account receives an event, it will go through this function.
+To make your bot actually do things, you must define that behavior in the eventActions function parameter.
+Whenever your bot's account receives an event, it will go through this function, and your bot will act accordingly.

 Let's break it down a little.
 You can define the function wherever you'd like; in the object itself, at the top of the file, or if the function start's to get very large, maybe in it's own file for better maintainability.
-For now, lets define it within the object itself.
+For now, lets define it within the object itself:
 ```node
 TwitterBotServer({
 	port: 3000,